We all know how important it is to invest in a good-quality microphone when you’re recording a podcast.

 Picking an overall winner between the SM48 and the SM58 isn’t an easy task as both are relatively evenly matched in features and specifications.

-To determine which one is best, we need to look at what you need your microphone to achieve for you and your podcast format.
+To determine which is best, we need to look at what you need your microphone to achieve for you and your podcast format.

 If you’re the host of a solo podcast, then the SM48 would be the better option.

 This is because it has a slightly narrower frequency range than the SM58, and since you won’t be interviewing other people, you don’t need to worry as much about converting different vocal tones.

 Comparatively, the SM58 would be a better choice of microphone for co-hosted or interview podcasts.
-Again, this is due to the wider frequency range.
+Again, this is due to the broader frequency range.

 Think about your available budget, too.
 The SM48 is generally around half the price of the SM58, which makes it a better choice for someone looking for an inexpensive option.

 Whichever microphone you choose, one thing is for sure – you’ll be blown away by the quality of your recordings.
 You’ll probably wonder how you ever managed without a Shure microphone before!